-I understand why people choose to explore options in third world countries, such as Thailand and Indonesia, in search of cheaper dental implants (I discuss the pros and cons of this approach in a blog ‘Full mouth dental implants – the uncensored guide).
+I understand why people choose to explore options of dental treatment overseas, with the cost of teeth implants in countries such as Thailand or Indonesia much cheaper than in Australia.
+(I discuss the pros and cons of this approach in a blog ‘Full mouth dental implants – the uncensored guide‘).
 Dental tourism is the buzz word.
 The borders are disappearing and the options are seemingly expanding.
 If you are anything like me, I like to consider all my options before I make any decisions.
 I like to weigh them up and sleep on them as to not make a rushed mistake.
 I often feel that due to a lack of information, people are unable to make an accurate comparison based on all the evidence available.
 Some even think that Australian dentist are simply greedy and heartless.

-So I’ve decided to write this article to help you understand the reality, without the shiny marketing spin, regarding your options when it comes to making a decision on full mouth implants.
-With the hope that you’ll be well equipped to make the best decision for you!
+So, I’ve decided to write this article to help you understand the reality, without the shiny marketing spin, regarding your options when it comes to making a decision on full dental mouth implants.
+After reading this, you will be equipped with the information you need to make the right decision for you!

 The cost of full mouth implants

 You only get two chances in life when it comes to your teeth.
 The first set is the one that you were born with, these came for free.
-Your second set (implants) will be your last chance and they will cost you… a lot.
-And if you neglect theses ones, you will most likely not get a third chance, so full dentures will be the only option left.
+Your second set (implants) will be your last chance and these new teeth will cost you… a lot.
+And if you neglect them, you will most likely not get a third chance, so full dentures will be the only option left.

-Implants are not easily removed and if they can be, they leave such a deficit in your jaw that it might not even be possible to have another go.
+You should really see implants as a permanent teeth replacement.
+They are not easily removed and if they can be, they leave such a deficit in your jaw that it might not even be possible to have another go.
 Even if it is possible, it will cost you many more thousands of dollars to repair the damage.
-No one can really predict the outcome, so I can’t stress enough – cheap surgery is at your own risk!
+No one can really predict the outcome, so I can’t stress enough – cheap surgery is at your own risk!/span>

 Unless you want us to import an unqualified nurse from a third world country, operate from our backyard, have our staff work for peanuts and use cheap materials, then expect that this treatment will cost you.
-Regardless of what you hear, it takes at least 6 months to complete the procedure, with over 50 hours of work involved for the team and about $10,000 to $15,000 in componentry.
+Regardless of what you hear, it takes at least 6 months to complete the procedure, with over 50 hours of work involved for the team to extract and reconstruct your teeth, and about $10,000 to $15,000 in componentry.
 Furthermore, dental implant surgery is not subsidised by Medicare like cardiac surgery.
-Dental insurances want to wipe their hands of it too because every business is in for a profit.
-You are better off saving your pennies than having this done on the cheap.
+Dental insurance companies want to wipe their hands of it too because every business is in for a profit.
+Believe me, you are better off saving your pennies than getting your teeth replaced on the cheap.